Elevate The Everyday: Better brunch board with Lee Anne Wong

 This summer, the grill is completely changing how we think about brunch.
 Lee Anne shows you how to create a brunch board elevated by the grill.

 Creating your own brunch board isn’t as hard as you might think.
-It’s all about placing the fan favorites first and then filling the rest of the space with snackable finger foods.
+It’s all about placing the fan favorites first and then filling the rest of the space with snackable finger foods and delectable drinks.
 These tips from Lee Anne will have you creating an edible work of art that your guests won’t be able to get enough of.

 - Create your canvas.
 Add a foundational layer of visual flair to your brunch board by covering it in natural leaves or greenery.
 This easy step will help make the whole board feel cohesive and elevated.